Continuing from Top Best Food in Batu Pahat Part 1, here is another list on recommended halal food in Batu Pahat :

 GPS : 1°50’56.2″N 102°55’34.4″E or 1.848940, 102.926227

-Nasi Baryani @ Gerai Makan Pokok Sena (~11 am till sold out)
+Nasi Beriani @ Gerai Makan Pokok Sena (~11 am till sold out)

 In case you do not know, Batu Pahat is famous for nasi baryani/beriani.
-Big time famous, and truth to be told, I can’t find a good one in Klang Valley that can rival in taste and price to Batu Pahat’s nasi baryani.
-While some of the usual baryani haunts here had increased their price, they are still cheaper than other regions of Malaysia.
+Big time famous, and truth to be told, I can’t find a good one in Klang Valley that can rival Batu Pahat’s nasi beriani.
+While some of the nasi beriani had increased their price, they are still cheaper than other regions of Malaysia.

-Our favourite is Pokok Sena’s nasi baryani which usually opens from 11am onwards till sold out.
+Our favourite is Nasi Beriani Pokok Sena which usually opens from 11am onwards till sold out.
 They are the cheapest and gives a good portion of acar-acar as side dish.
 The meat given are always in good portion and also, they are generous to give extra gravy, if you like to drench the rice.
 The rice are perfectly cooked, with hardly char piece or rice chunks to spoil the mood.

 Gerai Makan Pokok Sena (unnumbered zinc building)